c-blake/cligen/README.md

 above, if that works for you.

-Rather than dispatching to a proc and exiting, you can also initialize the fields of an object/tuple from the command-line:
+Rather than dispatching to a proc and exiting, you can also initialize the fields of an object/tuple from the command-line with `initFromCL` which has the same keyword parameters as the most salient features of `dispatch`:
 ```nim
 type App* = object
   srcFile*: string